Barcelona sack Setien after Champions League humiliation | Goal.com

 Setien is the second Barcelona boss to be dismissed this year, with the former Real Betis boss having only joined the club in January.

-It was at that time that he replaced Ernest Valverde, who was sacked following a loss to Atletico Madrid in the Supercopa de Espana despite sitting top of La Liga at the time.
+It was at that time that he replaced Ernesto Valverde, who was sacked following a loss to Atletico Madrid in the Supercopa de Espana despite sitting top of La Liga at the time.

-Barca ended the season second following a poor run of form following the league's restart following the outbreak of the coronavirus, with Setien amassing a 16 wins, four draws and five defeats during his time with the club.
+Barca ended the season second after a poor run of form following the league restarting after its coronavirus-enforced suspension.
+Setien amassed 16 wins, four draws and five defeats during his time with the club.

-In addition to Setien's dismissal, the club also announced that the club will hold its presidential election in March 2021 as Josep Maria Bartomeu has come under fire following the club's recent failures.
+In addition to Setien's dismissal, the club also announced that the club will hold its presidential election in March 2021, with Josep Maria Bartomeu having come under fire following the club's recent failures both on and off the pitch.

-The club had previously announced that March would be the time period for the club's election, with Monday's announcement hinting that Bartomeu will remain in his role through that date.
+The club had previously announced that March 15 – April 15, 2021 would be the time period for the club's election, with Monday's announcement effectively confirming that Bartomeu will remain in his role through that date.

-Reports regarding Lionel Messi's future have swirled in the aftermath of the club's humiliation, with the Argentinian star said to be unhappy with the overall structure of Barcelona as things stand.
+Reports regarding Lionel Messi's future have swirled in the aftermath of the club's humiliation, with the Argentine star said to be unhappy with the overall structure of Barcelona as things stand.

-Former Barca star Ronald Koeman has been heavily linked with the club in recent days, with the Dutch manager rumoured to be announced as Setien's replacement in the coming days.
+Former Blaugrana star Ronald Koeman has been heavily linked with the club in recent days, with the Dutch tactician rumoured to be announced as Setien's replacement in the coming days.